 Online shoppers have high demands and brands are trying their best to reduce fashion e-commerce returns, and keep them as low as possible.

 First of all, as an online retailer, you’re required to accept returns within 14 days of purchase in the EU with the right of withdrawal.
 However, the big players in the fashion industry go much further than the ‘minimum’ requirements.
 Zalando introduced free shipping and a return policy with a 100-day return window.

 That actually makes a lot of sense because our recent study shows that online consumers expect to have longer return periods.
 Indeed, 52% of European consumers always check the return policy before purchasing.

 As a result, smaller online shops are forced to become more flexible with their return policy, otherwise, they run the risk of being uncompetitive on the market.

-But fortunately there is hope!
-Even though customer expectations are increasing and it doesn’t look like they are simply going to change their shopping behaviour, we are seeing innovative business strategies for dealing with returns.
+But fortunately, there is hope!
+Even though customer expectations are increasing and it doesn’t look like they are simply going to change their shopping behavior, we are seeing innovative business strategies for dealing with returns.

 - Manage customer expectations (or do so more effectively)

 - Help online shoppers find the right fit